This post page is no longer updated, so please go to the following:

 The Ocean View Jeju Guesthouse was luxurious by hostel standards!
 It was in a lovely spot next to the sea.
 The dorm was big with brand new facilities.
 On the second floor was a bar with a cool terrace.
 I showered, then walked (ouch) back to a Pizzarea 3657, a pizza restaurant I’d seen on the way in; pizza from wood fired brick oven?
 Glass of red wine?
 Yes please!
 After that, I went too the guesthouse bar and had a few beers before bed.

-Once back on Jeju, I walked from the harbour to The Lemon Tree Guesthouse.
-After checking in an showring, I went next door for finsh and chip and Magpie IPA at Gla Gla Hawaii.
+Once back on Jeju, I walked from the harbour to The Lemon Tree Guesthouse. and checked in.
+After showring, went next door for fish and chips and Magpie IPA at Gla Gla Hawaii.
+This was my second time here (and I’d visit again the next evening, too!

 Course 12 – April 10TH 2023